ondra-novak/mmbot/doc/proxy.md

 (the character '\n' represents the new line character)

-There can be zero or one argument - multiple arguments are passes as a JSON object
+There can be zero or one argument - multiple arguments are passed as a JSON object

 ### Successful response